-Annotation in the context of Daedalean’s software development means labelling images to make the objects on them recognisable to computer vision.
-To learn to ‘see’ and categorise objects, a neural network needs to be fed millions of pre-labelled images.
+Annotation in the context of Daedalean’s software development means labeling images to make the objects on them recognizable to computer vision.
+To learn to ‘see’ and categorize objects, a neural network needs to be fed millions of pre-labeled images.
 The team processes them in full compliance with the strict requirements imposed by RTCA DO-200B, a standard used by EASA, the FAA, and other aviation regulators to certify aeronautical data.

 Why has this job proven too tricky for third-party annotators?

 Lack of specialized knowledge

 In software development for aerospace products, knowledge of the subject area is very important, especially in safety-critical fields.
 This requirement applies to data annotation, too: annotators should not only follow some set of formal instructions — they need to understand what they are seeing from a subject matter point of view.
 For example, an airport runway has a lot of designations unknown to a person not working in aviation.
 During landing, the flight control software will be guided by the ‘knowledge’ based on the data fed to it during the training process.
 That means that the accuracy of identifying the exact borders of the runway in flight will depend on the work of the annotators, on how accurately and thoroughly they identified the runway designations and labeled them on the images.